trohit/ik/systemdesign/CONCEPTS/README.md

     - when things become smaller they become easier to manage.
 OTOH, too managing and tracking too many small things increase complexity.
     - Best practices with microservices
       - (in production), avoid packing too many different services in one machine
+  - Microservices vs Monolity analogy
+    - Think of a monolith as a 1000 kg stone slab.
+Think of a microservices as many small pebbles of different shapes and sizes but adding up top the same weight.
     -
 - Consistency and Availability
   - CAP